Semthart28/DART-5/README.md

 Now, it detects all traffic lights if the probability is higher than 20%.

-# Control Algorithm to autonomously drive the car through traffic lights
+# Control Algorithm
-Now our robot can detect traffic lights, but it still needs to act upon this information.
-Therefore, we need to make a ROS package from our yolo model to publish information about the traffic light to our controller.
+The first thing we need to do now is to turn our detection algorithm into a ROS package so the DART can act upon this information.
+This is done via the [darknet_ros Github](https://github.com/leggedrobotics/darknet_ros).
+We needed to make two adjustments in the YoloObjectDetector.cpp file in order to make it compatible with DART.
+The two problems were that the color codes of darknet_ros didn't match the Intel camera's published color stream, and the second problem was that the RAM of the Jetson Nano would fill up, and then it would freeze.
+These two changes fixed those problems:

 # References